This post may contain affiliate links. Please read our disclosure policy.

 These healthy Ginger Peach Oat Bars are gluten free, vegan and incredibly easy.
-With less than 200 calories each, they will fill you up without expanding your waistline!
+With only 125 calories each, they will fill you up without expanding your waistline!

 My number one concern going into Fall is not pumpkin.
 It’s not even apples or pie.

 It is how I am going to get through 6 whole months without peaches?!

 Peach lovers everywhere rejoice!
 These healthy bars use dried peaches as the base for a lightly sweetened snack.
 Though subtle, the peach flavor is definitely present and complimented by the crystallized ginger!
 The ginger brings the peaches seamlessly into Fall in a way that we will be able to enjoy all winter long!

 You will love that these bars are delicious and packed with healthy ingredients like coconut oil, flax seeds, ginger, fruit and nuts!
 The whole recipe only calls for 2 tablespoons of honey and no refined sugar.
 You can feel good about adding these gluten free, vegan bars to your diet!

 If you tried this recipe and loved it please leave a 🌟 star rating and let me know how it goes in the comments below.
 I love hearing from you; your comments make my day!

 - 12 dried peach halves no added sugar

 - 2 ½ cups dried oats ground in a food processor

 - ¼ cup ground flaxseed